fizalihsan/fizalihsan.github.io/source/technology/aws.md

 * Takes requests from clients over the Internet and distributes them to EC2 instances that are registered with the load balancer.
 * When you configure a load balancer, it receives a public DNS name that clients can use to send requests to your application.
 The DNS servers resolve the DNS name to your load balancer’s public IP address, which can be visible to client applications.
 * Because ELB scales in and out to meet traffic demand, it is not recommended to bind an application to an IP address that may no longer be part of a load balancer’s pool of resources.
-* Best practice: always reference a load balancer by its DNS name, instead of by the IP address, in order to provide a single, stable entry point.
+* Best practice: always refer a load balancer by its DNS name, instead of by the IP address, in order to provide a single, stable entry point.
 * ELB in VPC supports IPv4 addresses only.
 * ELB in EC2-Classic supports both IPv4 and IPv6 addresses.